Store Hours

 Should I use peat moss starters or coir starters?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Planning your garden lets you make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Garden Center in Forest City can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Many people feel inspired to refresh their outdoor space for entertaining as well.
+Don't forget to sweep the gazebo and clean out the shed in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, you'll find that The Home Depot Forest City Garden Center is the local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Be sure to read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start plants later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-Growing season begins early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of flowers, vegetables, and plants thrive in Florida and southern Georgia.
-If you've got good soil drainage, you can even grow citrus trees.
-You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+The climate and weather make it easy to get and keep a beautiful garden going.
+A wide variety of plants, vegetables, and flowers thrive in Florida and southern Georgia.
+You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
+You'll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.

 Start Seeds Indoors